xsdk-project/ATPESC2018HandsOnLessons/_lessons/pumi/lesson.md

 Now that we have prepared the model and defined the boundary conditions we can proceed with mesh generation using the Simmetrix SimModSuite library APIs.
-The mesh generation procedures are driven by size controls defined by the user on geometric model entities or defined within geometric primatives that intersect the model (e.g., cubes, spheres, cylinders, etc.).
+The mesh generation procedures are driven by size controls defined by the user on geometric model entities or defined within geometric primitives that intersect the model (e.g., cubes, spheres, cylinders, etc.).
 In this example we generate a coarse mesh using a single relative size control applied to the entire model.
-This control guides the generation procedures to create edges whose lengths are proportional, using our presribed value, to the length of local geometric model features.
+This control guides the generation procedures to create edges whose lengths are proportional, using our prescribed value, to the length of local geometric model features.

 The mesh generator is automated, which in the domain of mesh generation means